-Testing Yourself – Student Feedback
+Mid-Course Student Feedback

 There are several strategies for getting feedback so that the students who give it will benefit from it.
 Whatever format you choose, ask your students to be specific.
 “This course is the best ever!” can make you feel really good, and “This course stinks!” can make you feel really bad.
 But neither comment is especially helpful in maintaining excellence or improving instruction.

 - Feedback Form: Take a few minutes at the end of a class, after the third week and perhaps again at mid-semester, to have students complete a feedback form.
 It is best if you leave the room.
 Ask one of the students to collect the feedback sheets and return them to your office in a provided envelope.
 Make sure that you stress to your students that their comments will have no bearing on their grades and that you want to find out how you can best meet their learning needs.
-A copy of an informal feedback form is at the end of this section.
-You may copy this form and distribute it to your students.

 - One Minute Paper: At the end of any class ask students to write down brief answers to two questions: (1) What is the main point you learned in class today?
 (2) What is the major unanswered question you leave class with today?